jfmengels/elm-review-simplify/README.md

 Provides [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rules to simplify Elm code.

 **UNMAINTAINED** I do not feel like maintaining this set of rules and have therefore not published these as an Elm package.
-You can copy them into your project, try and find another package that has published these, or publish them yourself.
+You can copy them into your project, find another package that has published these, or publish them yourself.
 You can check out https://github.com/jfmengels/elm-review-rule-ideas/ for similar ideas.
+Check out the [Try it out](#try-it-out) section below to run the rules.

 ## Provided rules